zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Rebecca says, “How can you work with all of this excitement?
 Maybe I should get the fire extinguisher from the hallway and go upsta irs to help.”
 A “fire extinguisher” is a metal, typically round container that you hold in your hands, and you press a button and it sprays out a chemical that he lps put out a fire – a small fire, like in your kitchen for example.
 “Extinguish er” comes from the verb “to extinguish,” which means to get rid of or put out a fire.
 A fire extinguisher, of course, won’t really help in this situation; you need som ething larger.

 Hugh says, “I think that’s a really bad idea.
 You can see for yourself that the firefighters are getting ready to fight the fire.”
 W e use that verb, “to fight,” when we are talking about putting out a fire.
 “They’re ge tting the ladder out and attaching the fire hose to the hydrant.”
 A “ladder” (ladder) allows you to climb up high, for example to the top of a building.
-A ladde r has two long pieces of metal or wood that are vertical – they go up and down, and then they are connected by smaller horizontal pieces of wood or metal, and those ar e the ones you use to step on to go up to a higher level.
+A ladde r has two long pieces of metal or wood that are vertical – they go up and down, and then they are connected by smaller horizontal pieces of wood or metal, and those are the ones you use to step on to go up to a higher level.
 Fire engines have ladders that can allow the firefighters to go up high to help fight the fires.

 They are getting the ladder out, meaning they are get ting it ready, and attaching, or connecting, the fire hose to be hydrant.
 A “hydrant ” (hydrant) is something that you will find near the road – near a street.
 It  is usually painted red, sometimes orange, maybe yellow.
 It is connected to the w ater pipes underneath the street, and firefighters can open the hydrant and water will come out and they use that water to put out the fire.
 They use a “fire  hose,” which is a long, flexible usually plastic tube that carries the water from the hyd rant to the place of the fire.